Reboare/backup/os-agnostic/oracle-databases.md

 ## Username Brute-force

-Generally usernames are not case-sensitive in older Oracle databases, but as of [11g](http://planet.openbravo.com/blog/aware-oracle-11g-login-is-case-sensitive/) this is not the case.
+Generally usernames and passwords are not case-sensitive in older Oracle databases, but as of [11g](http://planet.openbravo.com/blog/aware-oracle-11g-login-is-case-sensitive/) this is not the case.
 Also they are typically subject to an account lockout on too many password attempts ranging from 5 to 10, as we can see here:

 ```
 string = SYSTEM:0RACLE